The Equipment Maintenance Insurance Program provides an option for ongoing maintenance for multiple types of equipment.

 TRG is not liable for any loss, damage or occurrence not reported in compliance with the above paragraph.

 If replacement of an item is needed rather than repair you must receive prior authorization from TRG by calling (877) 275-7364.
 If we agree that replacing an item is more cost effective than repair, you may substitute property of a similar kind, age, model and manufacturer.

 TRG is not liable for the cost of any unauthorized property replacement.

 If a service event is expected to exceed $7,500 you must immediately notify TRG by calling (877) 275-7364.
 TRG Engineering will make service repair recommendations and assist you throughout the service process to ensure the best possible repair outcome.
 However, you have the final decision over the repair process for your equipment.
 TRG will reimburse for the service event in accordance with your maintenance agreement.

-Vendor Does Not Provide Service Report or Invoice
+Supplier Does Not Provide Service Report or Invoice

-If the Vendor does not provide you with a service report and invoice within thirty (30) days of the service date, contact The Remi Group (TRG) to make preliminary loss notification and send in any documentation you have on the service event.
-Then, contact the vendor and request the missing documentation be sent immediately.
+If the Supplier does not provide you with a service report and invoice within thirty (30) days of the service date, contact The Remi Group (TRG) to make preliminary loss notification and send in any documentation you have on the service event.
+Then, contact the supplier and request the missing documentation be sent immediately.
 As stated above, TRG requires a detailed service report and invoice for proper loss notification.
 TRG must receive both types of documentation within ninety (90) days from date of service.